Before

 Matcha is a land of ancient stone-mill when Gyokuro is left to resemble the typical green tea (dried leaves).
 This means that, with matcha, you actually ingest the tea leaves themselves.

-And because this technique allows the growth of leaves to fill with the level of amino acids and vitamins nutrients, you will directly benefit from this with a force equivalent to no one other green teas.
+because this technique allows the growth of leaves to fill with the

 So, there it is, our top five green tea based on certain attributes of their health.